About the California Safe Cosmetics Program

 The California Safe Cosmetics Program (CSCP) is charged with implementing the Act.
 The goal of the CSCP is to collect and share information on hazardous and potentially hazardous ingredients in cosmetic products sold in California and to make this information available to the public.

-Subscribe to CSCP updates
+Subscribe to the CSCP mailing list

 Sign up to receive updates from the CSCP.
 You may opt-out at any time.